 Mohs surgery is built on the principle of minimal intervention, with high cure rates and prevention of recurrence, along with reduced cosmetic damage.

 Surgery could range from carefully stitching the edges of wounds together, to skin grafts, such as a “lid sharing” operation.
-In each case performed by an opthalmic plastic surgeon, used to the unique, mobile skin around our eyes.
+In each case, performed by a surgeon used to the unique, mobile skin around our eyes.

 Their skill protects the eye and helps ensure a good cosmetic outcome.
 Appearance is critical following any skin cancer treatment, more so for the region in the centre of our face.